NikkaLuna/E-Commerce-Vacation-Application/README.md

 ## Project Overview

 The ECommerce Application is a web-based platform built with Java Spring Boot for the backend and Angular for the frontend.
-It enables users to browse and purchase vacation packages online, showcasing the implementation of modern web technologies for scalable and efficient e-commerce solutions.
+It enables users to browse and purchase vacation and excursion packages online, showcasing the implementation of modern web technologies for scalable and efficient e-commerce solutions.

+## Dependencies

+- Spring Boot
+- Spring Data JPA
+- Rest Repositories
+- MySQL Driver
+- Lombok

+## Features

+- **Java Spring Framework**: Leverages Spring Framework to create a robust and modern back-end foundation.
+- **Integration with Angular Front-End**: Connects the backend with the Angular front-end through RESTful APIs, ensuring seamless data flow and user interactions.
+- **Spring Data JPA:** Allows for easy integration with a MySQL database to store and retrieve vacation package information.
+- **Rest Repositories:** Provides RESTful APIs for accessing and manipulating vacation packages and customer checkouts.
+- **Hibernate ORM**: Utilizes Hibernate as the ORM (Object-Relational Mapping) tool to interact with the MySQL database, ensuring accurate data persistence and data fetching.
+- **MySQL Database**: Uses a MySQL database for reliable data storage and retrieval.
+- **Lombok:** Reduces boilerplate code in entity classes and improves code readability.
+- **Postman Integration:** Utilizes Postman to test API endpoints and ensure proper functionality of writing to the database and retrieving responses.
+- **Validation:** Validation is enforced to ensure that the inputs needed by the Angular front-end are correct.

 ## Screenshots

-### ECommerce Application Interface

 ![ECommerce Application](https://github.com/NikkaLuna/ECommerceApplication_SpringBoot_JPA_Angular_Hibernate/blob/master/UI%20%231.png)